nbp/holyjit/README.md

 ## HolyJit Roadmap for 0.0.0

-The current goal is to make a proof of concept which highlight the main feature, i-e being trivial to integrate into an existing code base and to have a running JIT compiler.
+The current goal is to make a proof of concept which highlights the main feature, i.e. being trivial to integrate into an existing code base and to have a running JIT compiler.

 As of today, HolyJit contains a draft of what the interface might look like,